tahsina13/cf-calc/README.md

 ## About

 Yet another codeforces rating calculator!
 Want to know what your delta would've been if you had done slightly better?
-Put your worries to sleep without having to worry about contest rules or calculating points and penalties.
+Put your worries to sleep without having to worry about contest rules or calculating points and penalties by hand.

 ## Screenshots